AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/google-shopping-ads-channel-troubleshooting.md

 ---
 title: Google Shopping ads Channel Troubleshooting
-description: "The following information provides help when you encounter issues, errors, or banner messages with Google Shopping ads.
-For searchable help for Google troubleshooting, see this site."
+description: The following information provides help when you encounter issues, errors, or banner messages with Google Shopping ads.
+For searchable help for Google troubleshooting, see this site.
+exl-id: b2db35d3-3077-458d-9463-8124bfbddfbb
 ---
 # Google Shopping ads Channel Troubleshooting

 >[!NOTE]